 You will find that our Residence Hall is staffed 24-hours a day, by professional and student staff.
 The main entrance to the building welcomes you with our friendly residence hall staff ready to assist with your housing and campus questions and concerns.
-Our front desk has video surveillance to assist with our efforts in providing a safe and secure community and we are proud to be one of the safest campuses in the city of Chicago.
+Our front desk has temperature monitors and video surveillance to assist with our efforts in providing a safe and secure community and we are proud to be one of the safest campuses in the city of Chicago.

 During the academic year, students have an option to live on campus for 8 months during the academic year, during which the students can utilize the on-campus meal plan which is a part of the housing Agreement.
-As we strongly encourage students to use the mandatory meal plan, we have vending machines in the hall for late night snacking.
-The Residence Life Community Living Standards can be found in the Student Handbook located in the CSU student portal.
+As we strongly encourage students to use the required meal plan, we have vending machines in the hall for late night snacking.
+The Residence Life Community Living Standards can be found in the Student Handbook located in the CSU student portal and online via the University housing website.

-For more information concerning on-campus housing, please contact the Office of Housing & Residence Life at 773-995-4543 or at housing@csu.edu
+For more information concerning Chicago State University Housing & Residence Life, please contact the office at (773)995-4543 Monday through Friday 9am-5pm or at housing@csu.edu